-He told me that he had plans and that his plans were indispensable.
+He told me that he had plans and that his ideas were indispensable.
 I believed him.
 But fate did not.
 One evening while we were crossing roads I approached the road slowly like I always did.
-He called me names that day too and I could only stare back.
-For an instant I thought he was right.
+He called me names that day too, and I could only stare back.
+For an instant, I thought he was right.
 Ma was being silly.
-I had plans for myself and they would materialize just like Barney's.
+I had plans for myself, and they would materialise just like Barney's.

 For Barney though...lady luck ditched him that day.
-I remember the exact details; there was a loud crash, some screeching tyres and a bloody lifeless body.
+I remember the exact details; there was a loud crash, some screeching tyres and a bloody, lifeless body.
 I just stood there motionless.
 What happened next was chaos.
-Ma did not cry so din't I.
+Ma did not cry nor did I.

 I stopped believing in plans from that day onwards.
 Good thing.
 Like Larry says as Life had better plans for me anyways.
-I loved heights and that is what Larry said was Life's plan for me.
+I loved heights, and that is what Larry said was Life's plan for me.
 It was easy for me.
 I could look from far up above.
-After every assignment I sat and did the same.
+After every assignment, I sat and did the same.
 I stared at the skyline.
-The colours in the setting sun, or the rising dusk or morning reminded me of faces.
-Of faces I brought up with me to high rises.
-Of faces I would sit and think of when I left alone.
+The colours in the setting sun or the growing dusk or morning reminded me of faces.
+Of faces, I brought up with me to high rises.
+Of faces, I would sit and think of when I left alone.
 I never cried.
 I never complained.
-Nobody ever asked me anything ever and I gave no answers.
+Nobody ever asked me anything ever, and I gave no answers.

 Life should have taught Barney never to call people names.
 He would have been alive today then and I would not have any blood on my hands and would not look for faces in the skyline.